Race and maternal health in the United States: Medical conditions in pregnancy

 Black women are more likely than white women to have anemia during pregnancy, which has been associated with low birth weight infants, preterm birth, or both in some studies.
 Racial disparities in incidence of anemia in pregnancy persist across socioeconomic groups.

 Asian women are more likely to be diagnosed with gestational diabetes during pregnancy than white women, regardless of BMI.
 Studies of gestational diabetes often fail to distinguish between subgroups of Asian women or differentiate Pacific Islander women, however one study found that while Pacific Islander women were at increased risk of gestational diabetes compared to white women, their risk was less than that of Asian women.
 While racial and ethnic groups including Hispanic, Native American, African, and Australian Aboriginal women are often reported to be at increased risk of developing gestational diabetes, racial disparities could be succinctly summarized as increased risk for women who identify as non-white.

 Black women are at increased risk of preeclampsia, a finding that is not fully explained by the increased incidence of chronic hypertension in that population.
 Compared to other racial groups, Black women are also more likely to have serious complications of pre-eclampsia such as eclampsia, stroke, acute heart failure, pulmonary edema, and renal failure.
 The increased incidence of preeclampsia in Black women seems to have a social or cultural component, as Black women born outside the United States and residing within the US for less than 10 years have a significantly less likelihood of developing pre-eclampsia than Black women born and living in the US.
 After more than 10 years of living in the US this group difference based on place of birth is not significant.
 Black women with preeclampsia are also more likely to have stillbirth than similar white women, while Hispanic women with preeclampsia do not have increased risk compared to similar white women.

 Intrapartum

 Preterm birth

 Black women in the United States are more likely than white women to give birth preterm, defined as less than 37 weeks estimated gestational age.
 This racial disparity is persistent for Black women across all levels of education, income, and insurance status.
 Systemic racism likely plays a role in this increased risk for Black women, as evidenced by the finding that preterm birth disparities by race are higher in areas where more unarmed Black people are killed by police.
 One study found that from 1971 to 2018 Black women were twice as likely to have given birth prematurely than white women.
 During that same time, Black women were also more likely than white women to give birth extremely premature, defined as less than 28 weeks estimated gestational age.
 The cost of preterm births in the US in 2016 exceeded $25 billion.

+According to a recent study in the United States, black women are 50 percent more likely to experience preterm birth than white women and bout 14 percent of black babies are born premature, compared with just over 9 percent of white and Hispanic babies.